ory/kratos/docs/docs/concepts/identity-data-model.md

       - provider: facebook
         identifier: 83475891

-# This is the JSON Schema ID used for validating the identities's traits.
+# This is the JSON Schema ID used for validating the identities' traits.
+# `default` is a special keyword to set this to the schema set by
+# `default_schema_url`, but it can be any another schema as well.
+# e.g. customer, employee, employee-v2
 traits_schema_id: default
-# Could also be another schema:
-# traits_schema_id: customer

 # Traits represent information about the identity, such as the first or last name.
 The traits content is completely
 # up to you and will be validated using the JSON Schema at `traits_schema_url`.